twitter/finatra/source/user-guide/build-new-thrift-server/index.markdown

 ## <a class="anchor" name="server-definition" href="#server-definition">Create a Server definition</a>
 ===============================

-To start, add a dependency on the `com.twitter.finatra:finatra-thrift_{scala-version}` library.
+To start, add a dependency on the `com.twitter:finatra-thrift_{scala-version}` library.
 We also highly recommend depending on `ch.qos.logback:logback-classic` to choose [Logback](http://logback.qos.ch/) as your [SLF4J](http://www.slf4j.org/manual.html) implementation.
 For more information on logging with Finatra see: [Logging](/finatra/user-guide/logging).

-Create a new class that extends [`com.twitter.finatra.thrift.ThriftServer`](https://github.com/twitter/finatra/blob/develop/thrift/src/main/scala/com/twitter/finatra/thrift/ThriftServer.scala):
+Create a new class that extends [`c.t.finatra.thrift.ThriftServer`](https://github.com/twitter/finatra/blob/develop/thrift/src/main/scala/com/twitter/finatra/thrift/ThriftServer.scala):

 ```scala
 import DoEverythingModule